Tyler-S-M/tyler-s-m.github.io/_pages/about.md

 I am an avid Linux and CUDA enthusiast.
 Currently, a significant amount of my research is related going towards how the internal schedulers within various CUDA capable devices behave and can be manipulated.
 I am also working on extending well established elasticity models to support heterogeneous systems for online adaptations.

-Additionally I am working on taking machine learning applications and figuring out how to map them to different types of accelerators so that during elastic system reconfiguration, the workload can easily switch to different processors to free up resources for other tasks.
+Additionally, I am working on mapping machine learning applications to various accelerators so workloads can seamlessly switch between processors during elastic system reconfiguration, freeing up resources for other tasks.

 My CV can be found [here](https://tyler-s-m.github.io/files/CV.pdf "CV").